joshcough/HaskellCourse/README.md

   * LAE - AE with `let` expressions
   * UntypedLC - The untyped lambda calculus
   * ... more to come soon ...

+For any of the languages you should read files in this order:

+  * AST.hs
+  * Parser.hs (not strictly necessary)
+  * Interp.hs
+  * <Language>.hs (where Language is the name of the language)